Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: TextRAG Implementations

+In \autoref{section:acle}, we introduce \acle.
+In this section, we outline the key implementation details of this metric.

-\paragraph{Evaluation of Correctness} When evaluating open-ended RAG on ELI5 \cite{fan-etal-2019-eli5}, \citet{gao-etal-2023-enabling} present Claim Recall, an NLI based metric between subclaims in the reference (gold answers) and the prediction (model output).
-This transfers to VideoRAG with no modification and is similar to our \claimscore Recall.
+\paragraph{Correctness} In our work, we only evaluate Claim Recall from \acle Correctness.
+We do not adapt exact match against the reference because this is not suitable for long-form generation.
+When evaluating open-ended RAG on ELI5 \cite{fan-etal-2019-eli5}, \citet{gao-etal-2023-enabling} present Claim Recall, an NLI-based metric between subclaims in the reference (gold answers) and the prediction (model output).
+This adapts to our setting with no modification and we use the scoring function from \claimrec.

-In their paper, \citet{gao-etal-2023-enabling} also introduce precision, but their method is exact match based and intended only for the short-form QA tasks \cite{stelmakh-etal-2022-asqa, amouyal-etal-2023-qampari}.
-This was not reasonable to use, nor did \citet{gao-etal-2023-enabling}, for evaluating long-form outputs.

 \paragraph{Citation Quality} \citet{gao-etal-2023-enabling} evaluate citation quality with an F1 metric of citation recall and precision.
 When evaluating citations, \citet{gao-etal-2023-enabling} compare a sentence from the prediction to the concatenation of cited sources.
-This poses two main issues in evaluation: (1) from a factuality perspective, evaluating at the sentence level requires veryfing multiple subclaims in a single inference step \cite{min-etal-2023-factscore}, and (2) from a multimodal perspective, concatenating multiple videos raises issues with computational constraints and the non-existence of multiple video training data for VLMs \cite{li2025videochatflashhierarchicalcompressionlongcontext, martin2025wikivideoarticlegenerationmultiple}.
+This poses two main issues in evaluation: (1) from a factuality perspective, evaluating at the sentence level requires verifying multiple subclaims in a single inference step \cite{min-etal-2023-factscore}, and (2) from a multimodal perspective, concatenating multiple videos raises issues with computational constraints and the non-existence of multiple video training data for VLMs \cite{li2025videochatflashhierarchicalcompressionlongcontext, martin2025wikivideoarticlegenerationmultiple}.

 To faithfully implement citation quality, we wrap verification in a loop which downsamples the framerate of the video(s) until it fits on GPU memory.
-While this provides a faithful re-implementation of citation quality presented by \citet{gao-etal-2023-enabling}, the extreme downsampling \emph{will} degrade performance.

-\paragraph{Granular Human Alignment} In \autoref{tab:all_alce_scores}, we evaluate the precision and recall breakdown of the citation quality metric.

-\paragraph{Paper Implementation} To \textbf{downsample multiple videos}, we first attempt to verify a (subclaim, videos) pair at 1 fps per video.
-If an out-of-memory (OOM) exception is thrown by the process, the videos are downsampled by reducing the framerate of all videos by half ($\frac{\text{fps}}{2}$) until 10 iterations of downsampling or until no OOM is reached.
-We never reach the 10 iterations on the videos in WikiVideo, but allow for setting downsampling iterations, to be defined by the evaluator.
+We first attempt to verify a (subclaim, videos) pair at 1 fps per video.
+If an out-of-memory (OOM) exception is thrown, the videos are downsampled by reducing the framerate of all videos by half ($\frac{\text{fps}}{2}$) until 10 iterations of downsampling or until no OOM is reached.
+We never reach the 10 iterations on the videos in \wikivideo, but allow for setting downsampling iterations to be defined by the evaluator.
 To verify the claims we use the prompt in \autoref{prompt:zs_prompt_citation_recall_alce}.